 What can we do for you?

-To support researchers in developing countries, we have a waiver policy.
+We offer a range of services to remove any barriers to publish your research.
+To support authors in developing countries, we have a waiver policy.
 This entitles you to publish your research in a BioMed Central journal without incurring the usual article-processing charge.
 You are given an automatic waiver if you are in any country classified by the World Bank as a Low-income or Lower-middle-income economy and which has a 2010 gross domestic product of less than 200 billion US dollars (reference - World Bank 1st December 2014).

 Open Access Africa Twitter Feed